COLOR: PCI of Near Infrared Spectroscopy-Defined Lipid-Rich Plaques

 According to Weisz, “the results also indicate that PCI of near infrared spectroscopy-defined lipid-rich plaques was safe and was not associated with increased peri-procedural or long-term adverse outcomes compared to PCI of non-lipid-rich plaques.
 Additional studies are needed to determine the clinical significance of near infrared spectroscopy-defined non-culprit lipid-rich plaques.”

-Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Lipid Metabolism, Interventions and Coronary Artery Disease, Interventions and Imaging, Chronic Angina
+Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Interventions and Coronary Artery Disease, Interventions and Imaging, Chronic Angina

 Keywords: Transcatheter Cardiovascular Therapeutics, Angina, Stable, Coronary Artery Disease, Lipids, Plaque, Atherosclerotic, Registries, Stents, Catheterization, Coronary Vessels, Follow-Up Studies, Hospitalization, Myocardial Infarction, Percutaneous Coronary Intervention, Prospective Studies, Spectroscopy, Near-Infrared, Thrombosis